 Is Stearic Acid Vegan?

-An absolute guide to identifying stearic acid on nutrition labels.
+An evidence-backed guide to identifying stearic acid on a label.

 Stearic acid is a fatty acid that can come from animal fat (tallow) or vegetable fat (cocoa butter or shea butter).